utexas-bwi/scavenger_hunt/README.md

 ## BWI Scavenger With Offboard Computing

-The procedure is identical, except that `offboard.launch` is run on Kane.
+The startup procedure is identical, except that `offboard.launch` is run on Kane.
 Also, each terminal window requires sourcing `scav.bash` to export the IPs and master URI that interact with OpenVPN (which should start automatically on all relevant machines).

 On Kane, enter the following:

 ```
-cd src
-source scav.bash kane <robot-name>
+source src/scav.bash kane <robot-name>
 ```

 On the robot, enter the following:

 ```
-source scav.bash <robot-name>
+source src/scav.bash <robot-name>
 ```

 Robot name is either `pickles` or `bender`.